One of the things I often hear when I ask a new user what they want to learn about their computer is, "I want to learn how to download."

 What exactly do they mean by downloading?
 How come no one ever explains it?
 Well, it's one of those concepts that, for the most part, is 90 percent automatic.
 That's why there isn't much written about it for the end user.

 Let me explain.
-Whenever you visit a website, any picture, sound, or text displayed is stored on the computer that hosts it.
-When you access the website, all of that stuff is transferred from their computer down to yours, so it can be displayed.
-Since this transfer is going from the website down to your computer, the data is said to be downloading.
+Whenever you visit a Web site, any picture, sound, text, etc., displayed is stored on the computer that hosts it.
+When you access the Web site, all of that stuff is transferred from their computer down to yours, so it can be displayed.
+Since this transfer is going from the Web site down to your computer, the data is said to be downloading.

 The direction the data flows is what makes the difference between downloading and uploading.

-Data that comes down from the internet to your machine is considered downloaded, while data that leaves your computer and goes up to the internet is considered uploaded.
+Data that comes down from the 'net to your machine is considered downloaded, while data that leaves your computer and goes up to the 'net is considered "uploaded."

-When you send your mail, the data goes from your computer up to the mail server, so it's uploaded.
-When you get your mail, it comes down from the mail server, so it's downloaded.
+When you send your mail, the data goes from your computer, up to the mail server; it's uploaded.
+When you get your mail, it comes down from the mail server; it's downloaded.

 The confusion about downloading comes from those times when the file you are trying to access is something other than a file that can be displayed as it comes in.
 In these cases, you have to save the file to disk and then access the file manually.

-The next thing that tends to cause confusion is what happens when you download something that your machine doesn't know how to open - for instance, say you just downloaded a .pdf file, but you have no .pdf reader installed on your computer.
-Then, when you go to open it, the computer displays a message asking you what program to use.
-This can be very intimidating if you don't understand the message, but you know what?
+The next thing that tends to cause confusion is what happens when you download something that your machine doesn't know how to open - for instance, say you just downloaded a .pdf file but you have no .pdf reader installed on your computer.
+Then, when you go to open it, the computer displays a message asking you what program to use!
+This can be very intimidating if you don't understand the message but you know what?
 The download worked fine!
-The file did indeed transfer from the internet down to the computer, the computer just doesn't know what to do with it and is relying on you to tell it what program to use.
+The file did indeed transfer from the internet down to the computer; the computer just doesn't know what to do with it and is relying on you to tell it what program to use.
 (Not sure what program to use yourself?
 Here's a hint - take the three letter extension (in this example .pdf) and ask google "what program opens .pdf."
 Google will then come up with a list of what programs will open your file).